emb-riscv/specs-markdown/interrupt-controller.md

 # The Hart Interrupt Controller (HIC)

 The RISC-V microcontroller profile provides a nested vectored interrupt controller as part of the common specifications.

 Each hart may be able to process its own set of interrupts, independent from the other harts.
+Only hart 0 is required to implement a HIC; additional interrupt controllers in all other harts are optional and implementation specific.

+> <sup>Hart real-time devices may dedicate separate harts to process fast interrupts.
+At the limit, it is possible to wire all interrupts to all harts, and decide in software which interrupts are processed by each hart.</sup>

 ## Features